 Sea-ice and snow thicknesses and sea-ice concentrations

 Ground-based multi-frequency electromagnetic induction soundings from a GEM-2 (Geophex Ltd., Raleigh, NC, USA) were used to measure the total thickness of both sea ice and snow following the ROV survey grid.
 The snow thickness during GEM-2 surveys was measured with a Snow-Hydro Magna Probe instrument (SnowHydro LLC, Fairbanks, Alaska, USA) with a precision of 3 mm (Sturm2006).
 The instrument was inserted in the snow approximately every 2 m.
 The combined GEM-2 and Magna Probe measurements started immediately after the ROV light transmission measurements were finished to ensure that the snow surface was undisturbed.
 Sea-ice thickness was calculated as the difference between total snow and -ice thickness and snow depth.
-Due to instrument failure of the Magna Probe, no snow measurements were available for stations 46 and 47.
 The snow thickness displayed in table 1 is based on ice cores sampled at each station.
 Sea ice concentration (SIC) data were obtained from www.meereisportal.de and processed according to algorithms in Spreen2008.

 Underwater light measurements